Visiting Scientist, Engineer, and Educator (VSEE) Program

 Length of Appointment

 Appointments are usually made for up to one year and may be extended for an additional year by mutual agreement between NSF, the home institution, and the VSEE.

 Salary is set within a range for "Administratively Determined (AD)" level positions, using pre-established criteria.
 HRM determines the initial salary after verification is received from the home institution.
-The NSF salary is comprised of the annualized academic salary, lost consulting (if applicable), cost of living allowance (if applicable), plus a 6% recruitment incentive.
+The NSF salary is comprised of the annualized academic salary, lost consulting (if applicable), cost of living allowance (if applicable), plus a 6% standard incentive.

 NSF may provide compensation for lost consulting income.
 Payments, which are administered by NSF, are based on an average of the consulting income during the last two years (supported by tax records).
 No consulting may be conducted if payment is received for lost consulting activities.
 This income is included as part of the NSF base pay and will be reflected on W-2 forms.
 Any decision to continue consulting activities while at NSF MUST be discussed with an Ethics Counselor in the NSF's Office of the General Counsel.

 A VSEE may be entitled to receive a per diem allowance or a round-trip movement of household goods.
 The annual per diem rate is established and paid by NSF based on Federal Travel Regulations.
 Per diem will typically be paid each pay period in an amount prorated over the term of the appointment, however per diem may be paid in a lump sum instead, if requested by the VSEE.
 Since all per diem payments are reported to the IRS on W2 forms, VSEEs are encouraged to consult a tax advisor and carefully consider the tax implications before requesting lump sum payments.

 A VSEE may be entitled to receive a round-trip movement of household goods in lieu of a per diem allowance.